Pages

 [Continuation of Letter 1 from page 2]

-We enjoyed our visit so much that we were very sorry to leave We had 10 Gentlemen to say "good-bye" to on the Steamer tell Emily The Doctor is better but very weak & low - spirited & cross at times I think Marianne & George will go to England next year, things seem just the Same as when you were down Kate looked well she is more settled & liked St.Kilda very much We do not like the idea of Mob's long journey & taking to bush life Mamma joins me in love to all Yr affec Sister E M Hassall
+We enjoyed our visit so much that we were very sorry to leave We had 10 Gentlemen to say "good-bye" to on the Steamer tell Emily The Doctor is better but very weak & low - spirited & cross at times I think Marianne & George will go to England next year, things seem just the same as when you were down Kate looked well she is more settled & liked St.Kilda very much We do not like the idea of Rob's long journey & taking to bush life Mamma joins me in love to all Yr affec Sister E M Hassall

 [Letter 2 from page 2]

 better than ever.
-[Indecipherable] caught them shortly after and suffered severely, dit Mrs Ferguson - Hennessy also had them The couple you married over here are not living happily together, and are at present in Brisbane - the youthful Paterfamile is doing nothing.
+[Indecipherable] caught them shortly after and suffered severely, old Mrs Ferguson - Hennessy also had them.
+The couple you married over here are not living happily together, and are at present in Brisbane - the youthful Paterfamile is doing nothing.
 Young Duffield preaches up at Hamilton he was here the other day to buy cows, I think he is a very good young man.
 My mother unites with me in Kind regards - Hoping you are all well

 I remain Yours very truly W. C. Joyner